Web Hosting For Bloggers Explained: What Is It For & How To Use It?

-HAVING A FREE BLOG AND WHAT THAT REALLY MEANS
+HAVING A FREE BLOG WITHOUT HOSTING

 💎 THE DIFFERENCE BETWEEN FREE BLOGS AND SELF-HOSTING

-Imagine the following scenario: You want to move to Italy indefinitely and find your own place to rent but you decide to move in this gorgeous Airbnb cottage instead (or crash on a friend’s couch), right in the heart of Siena.
+Imagine the following scenario: You want to move to Italy indefinitely and find your own place to rent but you decide to move into this gorgeous Airbnb cottage instead (or crash on a friend’s couch), right in the heart of Siena.

 You’re having a blast and you’re doing what you always dreamt of.
 You even make friends in the city and people regularly come by to visit you.